-Operating authority can be understood as the legal right of a motor carrier to operate a commercial motor vehicle across the United States for the following purposes:
+The term 'operating authority' refers to the legal right of a motor carrier to operate a commercial motor vehicle across the U.S. for the following purposes:

-The operating authority (MC/FF/MX) numbers are also known as docket numbers.
+The operating authority (MC/MX/FF) numbers are also known as docket numbers.

-To be able to determine whether you need an operating authority or not, you will have to answer the following questions:
+To determine whether you need an operating authority or not, you must answer the following questions:

-If the answer is yes, you do not need any operating authorities.
-However, if you do not fall in any of the categories as mentioned above, you will be classified as an entity involved in interstate commerce.
-Therefore, you will need operating authority.
+If "Yes," you do not need operating authority.
+However, if you do not fall into any of these categories, you will be classified as an entity involved in interstate commerce; therefore, you will need operating authority.

-MC Number is required if you are going to engage in interstate commerce (i.e., crossing state lines and transporting property).
-The following are required to have interstate Operating Authority (MC number) in addition to a DOT Number:
+An MC Number is mandatory if you engage in interstate commerce (i.e., crossing state lines).
+The following are required to have interstate operating authority (an MC Number) in addition to a USDOT Number:

-a) Businesses that transport passengers in interstate commerce for a fee or other compensation.
-This could be direct or indirect.
+a) Businesses that transport passengers in interstate commerce for a fee or other compensation - could be direct or indirect.

-b) If the transport involves federally-regulated commodities that are owned by others or require arranging for their transport again for a fee or other compensation in interstate commerce, then you need an MC Number.
+b) If transport involves federally regulated commodities owned by others or require arranging transport for a fee or other compensation in interstate commerce.

 "MX" is a prefix for a motor carrier that is owned or controlled by a citizen of Mexico.
-It is usually in respect to a person who is domiciled in Mexico.
+Specifically, this number refers to a person domiciled in Mexico.

-According to FMCSA, "Mexico-domiciled motor carrier that enters the U.S. must have an FMCSA-assigned MX Number, a valid FMCSA Certificate of Registration for commercial-zone operations, or long-haul Provisional or Standard Operating Authority Registration, and a U.S. DOT Number regardless of the distance traveled into the U.S."
+According to the FMCSA, "Mexico-domiciled motor carriers that enter the U.S. must have an FMCSA-assigned MX Number, a valid FMCSA Certificate of Registration for commercial-zone operations, or long-haul Provisional or Standard Operating Authority Registration, and a USDOT Number regardless of the distance traveled into the U.S."

-It is also assigned to brokers and interstate for-hire motor carriers that apply for operating authority.
-The time it takes to obtain an MX Number also varies depending on when the application is submitted.
-It also depends on how the application is submitted.
-One also needs to refer to the guidelines enlisted as per Unified Registration System and what comes under Commercial Zone Authority.
+The MX Number is also assigned to brokers and interstate for-hire motor carriers that apply for operating authority.
+The time it takes to obtain an MX Number varies depending on when the application is submitted.
+It also depends on how the application originated.
+Be sure to refer to the guidelines enlisted per the Unified Registration System (URS) under Commercial Zone Authority.

-Freight forwarders have the responsibility of arranging the transportation of goods by FMCSA-licensed carriers.
-Therefore, Freight forwarders issue bills of lading to shippers and are responsible for the loss of or damage to the goods!
-Freight forwarders are thus required to register with FMCSA.
-When FMCSA Operating Authority grants permission to a freight forwarder to arrange for interstate or foreign commerce then FF Number is issued.
-Forwarders must register with FHWA by filing a Form OP-1 (FF).
+Freight forwarders are responsible for arranging the transportation of goods by FMCSA-licensed carriers.
+Therefore, Freight forwarders issue bills of lading to shippers and are accountable for the loss of or damage to the goods.
+Freight Forwarders are required to register with FMCSA.
+When the FMCSA Operating Authority grants permission to a Freight Forwarder to arrange for interstate or foreign commerce, an FF Number is issued.
+Forwarders must register with the Federal Highway Administration (FHWA) by filing a Form OP-1 (FF).

-A broker authority is for an individual, partnership, or corporation that arranges the transportation of belonging to others by using an authorized Motor Carrier (MC) number.
+A broker authority is for an individual, partnership, or corporation that arranges the transportation of belongings for others by obtaining an authorized Motor Carrier (MC) Number.

 Types of Broker Authority:

-Note- A broker does not assume responsibility for the property and never takes possession of it.
+Note: A broker does not assume responsibility for the property and never takes possession.

-Mexican Certificate Registration allows every Mexico-domiciled public motor carrier and private motor carrier to transport freight in commerce from Mexico within a 20-mile radius of the US border.
+A Mexican Certificate of Registration allows Mexico-domiciled public motor carriers and private motor carriers to transport freight in commerce from Mexico within a 20-mile radius of the U.S. border.

-Below are the forms to be completed to obtain the US DOT number and operating authority registration:
+Below are the forms needed to obtain a USDOT number and operating authority registration:

-Note: This form is not to be filed if a business is domiciled in the United States and the owner or person who controls the business is a Mexican citizen.
+Note: This form is not to be filed if a business is domiciled in the U.S. and the owner or person who controls the company is a Mexican citizen.

-Revocation of Operating Authority means when an existing motor carrier, broker, or freight forwarder is no longer operating.
+Revocation of operating authority means when an existing motor carrier, broker, or freight forwarder is no longer in operation.

-When an individual, partnership, or corporation has suspended its operations and now they no longer want to be an operator, then they can opt-in for Voluntary Revocation.
+When an individual, partnership, or corporation has suspended its operations and they no longer want to be an operator, they can opt-in for voluntary revocation.

-If you have been operating without operating authority or beyond the scope of your authority, you can be put out of service by the FMSCA.
-You may also be subject to several fines.
+If you are operating without operating authority or beyond the scope of your authority, you could be forced out of service by the FMCSA and be subject to fines.

 Applying For Your MC Number

-To successfully obtain your MC Number, you must complete certain additional requirements as well, such as filing your BOC-3 process agent designation, surety bond, insurance, and more.
+To successfully obtain your MC Number, you must complete additional requirements, such as filing your BOC-3 (Blanket of Coverage) process agent designation, surety bond, insurance, and more.

 P.O.
 Box 5090, Tyler, Texas 75712